 Is there any real truth that birth order plays a significant role in shaping who we are?
 Are first-borns really natural leaders?
 Are middle kids as harmony-oriented and diplomatic as we think?
 Does the baby of the family get away with murder?
 JUSTINE CARBERY examines the research …

 Sibling rivalry and birth hierarchy have been well documented over the years, starting with the Bible, where it’s alleged that first-born Cain murdered his younger brother Abel (an extreme case of sibling rivalry).
-The Boleyn sisters fought for King Henry VIII’s favour (in a contemporary less murderous take, brother and sister fight over the same guy in Coke’s new ad).
+The Boleyn sisters fought for King Henry VIII’s favour (in a contemporary less murderous take, brother and sister fought over the same guy in a 2019 Coke ad).
 Celebrity brothers Noel and Liam Gallagher have been known to engage in very public sibling bust-ups, as do many of the Kardashian/Jenner clan.
-And in the political sphere, Jo Johnson, younger brother of the UK’s controversial prime minister, was content to take a back seat until recently when he opposed his brother’s stance on Brexit and, in a shock move, resigned his seat, saying he was “torn between family and the national interest.”
+And in the political sphere, Jo Johnson, younger brother of the UK’s controversial prime minister, was content to take a back seat until he opposed his brother’s stance on Brexit and, in a shock move, resigned his seat, saying he was “torn between family and the national interest.”

 We are acutely aware of our place in the family, and often when we get together as adults, we find ourselves reverting to those roles.
 I know I do; old habits die hard.
 When we look around at friends and family we all recognise the stereotypes.
 Only children can’t share.
 First-borns are bossy, middle children the peacemakers, and the youngest child gets away with everything.
 What was the situation in your family when you were growing up?
 Can you relate to this premise?
 Were you the responsible one, the clown, the sensitive one, the scholar, the athlete?
 Mr Social, Little Miss Perfect?
 For centuries, psychologists, philosophers and pretty much anyone with a family has argued that birth order shapes personality.
 But is it really true that your birth position can drive your disposition and behaviour?